 In 2025, the kiwifruit decline project, which began in 2023, consolidated its operational framework.

-After the initial phases of starting up and validating the method, the work focused on the integrated reading of the results, by relating vegetative growth, agronomic management and environmental conditions observed in the different plots.
+After the initial phases of start-up and validation of the method, the work focused on the integrated reading of results, relating vegetative growth, agronomic management and environmental conditions observed in the different plots.

-The continuous comparison with producers and with scientific partners has allowed us to refine the analysis and to clarify which signals deserve attention over time, distinguishing the physiological variations from those potentially critical.
+The continuous comparison with producers and with scientific partners has allowed us to refine the analysis and to clarify which signals deserve attention over time, distinguishing physiological changes from potentially critical ones.

-This step was central to strengthening theproject goal: not to identify a single cause of the deaths, but build tools useful for prevention, based on objective observations and comparable over time.
+This step was central to strengthening the project's objective: not to identify a single cause of the deaths, but build tools useful for prevention, based on objective observations and comparable over time.

 From the field to space, and back again